FileMaker Cloud for AWS 1.18.0 Getting Started Guide

 AWS security features

-This section describes AWS security features and the steps you can take as the root administrator to apply these security features to your FileMaker Cloud instance.
+This section describes AWS security features and the steps you can take as the root administrator to apply these security features to your FileMaker Cloud for AWS instance.

 Root credentials: Secure your root AWS account credentials by setting up multi-factor authentication (MFA), to require more than one method of authentication.
 See Using Multi-Factor Authentication in AWS.